thompson318/niftycal/README.md

  - 2D and 3D structures that store each point along with its identifier.
  - A simple IPoint2DDetector interface that all point detectors implement.
- - A range of IPoint2DDetector implementations including chessboards, asymmetrical circle grids, AprilTags, and template matching of [dots and rings][Dutta].
+ - A range of IPoint2DDetector implementations including chessboards, asymmetrical circle grids, AprilTags, and template matching of [dots and rings][Datta].
- - Camera calibration using iterative refinement of control points, as in [Dutta 2009][Dutta].
+ - Camera calibration using iterative refinement of control points, as in [Datta 2009][Datta].
  - Hand-eye calibration using a direct matrix multiplication method as in [Shahidi 2002][Shahidi].
  - Hand-eye calibration using linear least-squares as in [Tsai 1989][Tsai].
  - Hand-eye calibration using non-linear minimisation as in [Malti 2013][Malti].